arcanemachine/phoenix-todo-list/assets/tests/e2e/README.md

 There are a few ways to run this project's E2E tests:

-- Navigate to the directory that contains the Javascript-based testing projects (located at `/test/js/` as of the current writing) and run `npm run e2e`.
+- Navigate to the directory that contains the Javascript-based testing projects (located at `tests/js/` as of the current writing) and run `npm run e2e`.
-- You can also use the convenience scripts located in the `/scripts/` folder:
+- You can also use the convenience scripts or the `just` commands located in the `/scripts/` folder:
-  - To run the tests once, run `/scripts/test-e2e`
+  - To run the tests once, run `/scripts/test-e2e` or `just test-e2e`
-  - To run the tests in watch mode, run `/scripts/test-e2e-watch`
+  - To run the tests in watch mode, run `/scripts/test-e2e-watch` or `just test-e2e-watch`

 ### Coordinating With the Web Server